 According to the study, people who consciously decide to give up money in exchange for free time are happier in all aspects of life than those that don’t see the value of their time.

-She goes on to say that the secret to a happy life means making decisions not based on money, specifically how much you can gain, but around time.
+Professor Whillans goes on to say that the secret to a happy life means making decisions not based on money or how much you can gain, but around time.
 However, modern society seems to be giving a different message, and you may be a business owner that places money and its importance on a pedestal.

-The result, at least according to a lot of research, maybe an unhappier, or an unfulfilled life.
-And if you really think about it, it makes a lot of sense.
-If you dedicate most of your time to your business needs, when do you get to relax and enjoy life?
-Or just enjoy the money you’ve worked so hard to earn?
+The result, at least according to a lot of research, is an overall unhappier, unfulfilled life.
+If you really think about it, it makes a lot of sense.
+Dedicating most of your time to your business’s needs lowers the amount of time you have to relax and enjoy life.
+When are you taking the opportunity to enjoy the money you’ve worked so hard to earn?

 To make matters even more confusing, other research tends to show that the more income you have, the more pressed for time you feel.
-If you break it down, it can hardly make any sense.
-Rich people, or people with a high income, can afford to “buy time,” and hire housekeepers, for instance, to handle daily chores.
+How does this make sense?
+Rich people, or people with a high income, can afford to “buy time”.
+For example, they can hire housekeepers to handle daily chores.
 Those are a few hours ‘bought’ in a day, so why do these individuals feel more pressed for time?

-The commodity theory might be the one to blame.
-According to this concept, anything perceived as valuable is also perceived as scarce.
+According to the “commodity theory”, anything perceived as valuable is also perceived as scarce.
 If business owners or people with high income think of their time as valuable, they can also perceive it as if they never have enough of it.

-It all comes down to prioritization, and it’s not something a lot of us are comfortable doing.
-If we prioritize time over money, research shows we’d feel a lot better, happier even.
-But for that to ever happen, we’ll need to make a conscious decision in this direction and start valuing our time more than we do money.
+It all comes down to prioritization.
+It’s not something a lot of us are comfortable doing.
+If we prioritize time over money, research shows we’d feel a lot happier.
+For that to ever happen, we need to make a conscious decision in this direction and start valuing our time more than our money.